pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 If you would like to use your own container image for the job, ensure that the following requirements are met:

-* It should contain the Pulumi CLI, and any necessary language runtime tools, such as `node`, `python`, `dotnet`, or `go`.
+* Your container should include the Pulumi CLI, and any necessary language runtime tools, such as `node`, `python`, `dotnet`, or `go`.
-* If your container image is in a private registry, that your Spinnaker cluster has the credentials to pull an image from that registry.
+* If your container image is in a private registry, your Spinnaker cluster must have the proper credentials to pull from the registry.

 The preconfigured job will also need to access your VCS to clone the repo into the container.
 See the next section about configuring secrets to learn how you can use private VCS repos with the plugin.